canonical/vanilla-framework/templates/docs/base/forms.md

 To disable the checkbox component a `disabled` property needs to be added on respective `<input type='checkbox'>` element and `.is-disabled` class needs to be used on the component root `.p-checkbox` element.

+The markup of the checkbox component uses 2 `<label>` elements.
+The one that follows the input inside `.p-checkbox__input` is used to render the styled checkbox, the other, marked with `.p-checkbox__label` class, is used to provide actual text label for the input.
+Both labels need to point their `for` attribute at the same checkbox input from their component.

 <div class="embedded-example"><a href="/docs/examples/patterns/forms/checkbox/" class="js-example">
 View example of the checkbox components
 </a></div>